axibase/atsd-use-cases/how-to/activemq/README.md

 * Modify JMX settings in the ActiveMQ JVM launch options.

-* Search for the `ACTIVEMQ_SUNJMX_START` setting and change the setting as specified below.
-Replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
+* Search for the `ACTIVEMQ_SUNJMX_START` setting and replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
 This is the same hostname that Axibase Collector uses when connecting to ActiveMQ server.

 > For more information on configuring JMX in ActiveMQ, see [ActiveMQ JMX Notes](https://activemq.apache.org/jmx.html)